appium/ruby_lib/readme.md

 # Load Pry
 `Pry.config.pager = false` is set if you have no `.pryrc` files and `Pry` is defined.

+# Run tests in parallel
+This repository has examples for running tests in parallel.
+Read [ios_tests](https://github.com/appium/ruby_lib/tree/master/ios_tests) to see them.

 # Contribute
 ## How to add new commands for `driver`